 - Wood circles

 - Craft glue

 The first thing I did was take my jars and dab the glass paint directly on there – meaning, I put paint on the sponge and just moved the sponge up and down on the surface.
 It looks like there is a lot of texture, but it dries with less texture that you can see.
 You also might want to consider using a paper towel if you don't have spouncers.
 You would likely get more texture to your painting, but it would be cool!

 Tip – also don't be afraid to use any recycled jars you have around the house.
 In any sizes!

-This project was well under $50 – and any budget friendly decorating project is a-okay by me.
+This project was inexpensive and I already had a lot of the supplies – and any budget friendly decorating project is a-okay by me.
 They make great gifts, too!